FlowFuse/website/src/blog/2024/04/sending-and-receiving-telegram-messages-with-node-red.md

 ## Sending a message to telegram

-- Drag an inject node onto the canvas.
+- Drag an Inject node onto the canvas.
-- Drag a change node onto the canvas.
+- Drag a Change node onto the canvas.
 Set msg.payload.type as "message"  To explore other types, refer to the [node readme](https://flows.nodered.org/node/node-red-contrib-telegrambot), set msg.payload.chatId as the environment variable added for the chat ID, and then set msg.payload.content as the message you want to send.

 !["Screenshot displaying the change node setting payload for sending message"](./images/sending-telegram-with-node-red-change-node.png "Screenshot displaying the change node setting payload for sending message"){data-zoomable}

 - Drag two debug nodes onto the canvas.
-- Connect the input node's output to the change node's input, and the change node's output to the sender node's input which you have dragged while adding configurations.
+- Connect the Inject node's output to the change node's input, and the change node's output to the sender node's input which you have dragged while adding configurations.
+- Connect one Debug node's input to the first output of the Sender node and the second Debug node's input to the Sender node's second output.

 ## Receiving a message from a telegram

-1. Drag a "Receiver" node onto the canvas.
+1. Drag a Receiver node onto the canvas.
 2. Click on the node, and ensure you have selected the correct bot configuration that you have added.
-3. For the receiver node, you'll see two outputs: one for receiving messages from authorized users, and another for receiving messages from unauthorized users.
+3. For the Receiver node, you'll see two outputs: one for receiving messages from authorized users, and another for receiving messages from unauthorized users.
-4. To add users to your authorized user list, click on any receiver node and click on the edit icon next to the bot input field, then add users separated by commas into the "users" input field.
+4. To add users to your authorized user list, click on the receiver node and click on the edit icon next to the bot input field, then add users separated by commas into the users input field.
-5. Drag two "Debug" nodes onto the canvas.
+5. Drag two Debug nodes onto the canvas.
-6. Connect the first debug node’s output to the first input of the receiver node, and the second debug node’s output to the second input of the receiver node.
+6. Connect the first Debug node’s input to the first output of the Receiver node and the second Debug node’s input to the second output of the Receiver node.

 ## Deploying the flow